-The accompanying consolidated balance sheet as of March 31, 2024, the consolidated statements of operations, the consolidated statements of comprehensive loss and the consolidated statements of stockholders' equity, and the consolidated statements of cash flows for the three months ended March 31, 2024 and 2023 are unaudited.
-The unaudited interim consolidated financial statements have been prepared on the same basis as the audited annual consolidated financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary for the fair statement of the Company's financial position as of March 31, 2024, the results of its operations for the three months ended March 31, 2024 and 2023, and cash flows for the three months ended March 31, 2024 and 2023.
-The financial data and other information disclosed in these notes related to the three months ended March 31, 2024 and 2023 are also unaudited.
-The results for the three months ended March 31, 2024 are not necessarily indicative of results to be expected for the year ending December 31, 2024, any other interim periods, or any future year or period.
+The accompanying consolidated balance sheet as of March 31, 2024 June 30, 2024, the consolidated statements of operations, the consolidated statements of comprehensive loss and the consolidated statements of stockholders' equity for the three and six months ended June 30, 2024 and 2023, and the consolidated statements of cash flows for the three six months ended March 31, 2024 June 30, 2024 and 2023 are unaudited.
+The unaudited interim consolidated financial statements have been prepared on the same basis as the audited annual consolidated financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary for the fair statement of the Company's financial position as of March 31, 2024 June 30, 2024, the results of its operations for the three and six months ended March 31, 2024 June 30, 2024 and 2023, and cash flows for the three six months ended March 31, 2024 June 30, 2024 and 2023.
+The financial data and other information disclosed in these notes related to the three and six months ended March 31, 2024 June 30, 2024 and 2023 are also unaudited.
+The results for the three and six months ended March 31, 2024 June 30, 2024 are not necessarily indicative of results to be expected for the year ending December 31, 2024, any other interim periods, or any future year or period.
 The consolidated balance sheet as of December 31, 2023 included herein was derived from the audited consolidated financial statements as of that date.
-These unaudited consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and the notes thereto for the year ended December 31, 2023 included in the Annual Report on Form 10-K filed with the Securities and Exchange Commission (the "SEC") on March 5, 2024.
+These unaudited consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and the notes thereto for the year financial statements and the notes thereto for the year ended December 31, 2023 included in the Annual Report on Form 10-K filed with the Securities and Exchange Commission (the "SEC") on March 5, 2024.